Ammara-Kooliane/Kaggle-Competitions/Predict_number_rent_bike/README.md

 * atemp – temperature perceived (Celsius)
 * humidity – humidity rate
 * windspeed – windspeed
-* casual - number of bike rent from unregistered clients
+* casual - number of bike rented from unregistered clients
-* registered – number of bike rent from registered clients
+* registered – number of bike rented from registered clients
-* count – total number of bike rent
+* count – total number of bike rented

 ## 2) The process to the prediction
 * 1st step: Observation et analysis of the data (variable strutures and simple statistical analyses) to get familiar with and identify the missing values